Census Dots

 Multiracial

-Of the 1,028 places in Iowa, North Washington is the 838th most populous.
+North Washington is ranked the 798th most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+North Washington was ranked the 838th most populous place in the 2020 Census.

 North Washington's White Population